Chateau de Beynac, Dordogne visitors guide

-Although the position as occupied even earlier, the castle we see today dates from the 12th century and is a very good example of medieval military architecture.
-Naturally defended by the cliffs towards the south, the other sides of the castle are defended by ramparts and a deep moat.
+Although the position was occupied even earlier, the castle we see today dates from the 12th century and is a very good example of medieval military architecture.
+Naturally defended by the cliffs to the south, the other sides of the castle are defended by double ramparts and a deep moat.

-As part of its long and eventful history, Chateau de Beynac played an important role in the Hundred Years War at which time it was in French owned territory but on the border with Aquitaine, at that time owned by the English.
-Indeed, Chateau de Castelnaud that you can see the other side of the river was an 'English' castle at this time.
+As part of its long and eventful history, Chateau de Beynac played an important role in the Hundred Years War at which time it was in French owned territory but on the border with Aquitaine, at that time owned by the English - the Chateau de Castelnaud that you can see the other side of the river was an 'English' castle at this time.
 Inevitably this closeness to the border led to a large number of skirmishes during the period.

-You will also see several of the ancient rooms - dungeons, kitchens, living quarters etc - in the castle, as well as the various open courtyards.
+You will also see several of the ancient rooms - dungeons, kitchens, living quarters etc - in the Chateau de Beynac, as well as the various open courtyards.
 One of the rooms contains some interesting medieval frescoes and several have been furnished in a style appropriate to the period.
 Overall the renovations and furnishings in the castle have been carried out to an exceptionally high standard.

 Another of the highlights of a visit is, not surprisingly, the views across the miles of surrounding Dordogne countryside from within the castle.
 Remember to look across to the other side of the river to see the equally impressive castle at Chateau Castelnaud.